ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### AMD CPU support
 {: #bm-amd-procs}

-When you provision a bare metal server, AMD EPYC "Rome" generation CPUs are now an option.
+When you provision a bare metal server, AMD EPYC&reg; "Rome" generation CPUs are now an option.
 Rome generation processors are high-performance multiprocessors that are based on AMD's Zen 2 architecture.
 The EPYC "Rome" family offers several CPU options that offer up to 48 cores per socket.

 EPYC processors are available in select data centers.
 {: important}